syndit/com.synditcorp.ruleengine/docs/index.md

 ## Parser

 Step 1 is to instantiate a parser.
 Included is a parser for JSON using the Jackson parser (com.fasterxml.jackson.core).
-Any parser can be implemented, for instance for XML, MongoDB, etc., by writing a custom parser that implements the RuleParser interface.
+Any parser can be implemented, for instance for XML, MongoDB, etc., by writing a custom class that implements the RuleParser interface and uses your preferred parser.
 In this example, a JSON file is parsed.
 To reference the JSON document format, see verifyRulesDefinitions.JSON in the test.java folder.
-See JSON document format below for more information.
+See [JSON document format](#json-document-format) below for more information.

 	RuleJSONParser parser = new RuleJSONParser();
-	parser.loadRules(jsonFileName);
+	parser.loadRules(jsonDefinitionFileName);

 ## Definition

-In step 2, inject the parser into the RuleDefinition implementation to load the rule objects.
+In step 2, inject the parser into a class that implements the RuleDefinition interface to load the rule Java objects.

 	DefaultRuleDefinition rules = new DefaultRuleDefinition();
 	rules.loadRules(parser);

 ## Logger

 In step 3, create a logger that implements org.slf4j.Logger interface.
 Here com.synditcorp.ruleengine.logging.MinimalLogger is used.
-MinimalLogger is intended to be replaced.
+MinimalLogger is intended to be replaced with your preferred logger.

 	Logger logger = new MinimalLogger(MinimalLogger.DEBUG);